 Relationships bring meaning to life.
-They can also bring stress, disappointment, and frustration.
+They can also bring stress, disappointment, conflict and frustration.
 Each of us brings our unique personality, history, family background, genes, and values into a relationship, and the blending with others can be synchronistic, reactive, or anywhere in between.

 Some of the relationships that we can help you to improve include: